lilyinstarlight/MCP/README.md

 - Full syntax highlighting for the settings and script
 - Multiple people can administer the same server at once
 - Full user and server creation from an administration panel

-### Scripting Library
-- Adding multiple callbacks to a single ladderlog command
-- Chat command handlers
-- Full support for non-ascii characters
-- Default set of ladderlog handlers keep track of
-	- Current round
-	- The number of players
-	- The players and their name, IP address, score, and status
-	- The teams and their name, score, players, and player positions
-	- The zones and their various features

 Installing